Neural network based generation of a 1-dimensional stochastic field with turbulent velocity statistics: Isotropic and homogeneous fully developped turbulence

 \section{Isotropic and homogeneous fully developped turbulence}

-The Kolmogorov 1941 statistical multiscale theory prescribes the existence of three domain of scales in turbulence with different statistical behaviors: integral, inertial and dissipative domains, where the energy is respectively injected in the flow, transferred across scales and dissipated~\cite{Frisch1995,Kolmogorov1991}.
+The Kolmogorov 1941 (K41) statistical multiscale theory of turbulence prescribes the existence of three domains of scales with different statistical behaviors: integral, inertial and dissipative domains, where the energy is respectively injected in the flow, transferred across scales and dissipated~\cite{Frisch1995,Kolmogorov1991}.
 The integral scale $L$ separates the integral and inertial domains, while the Kolmogorov scale $\eta$ divides the inertial and dissipative ones.

-The Kolmogorov 1941 theory (K41) states two statistical relationships for the turbulent velocity in the inertial domain of scales: the $2/3$ and the $4/5$ laws, that illustrate respectively the energy distribution and cascade across scales~\cite{Frisch1995,Kolmogorov1991}:
+The Kolmogorov 1941 theory enuntiates two statistical relationships for the longitudinal turbulent velocity in the inertial domain of scales: the $2/3$ and the $4/5$ laws, that illustrate respectively the energy distribution and cascade across scales~\cite{Frisch1995,Kolmogorov1991}:

-where $v(x)$ is the turbulent velocity, $\delta_{l}v(x)$ is the velocity increment of size $l$ and $S_{p}(l)$ is the $p$-th order structure function.
-Thus, in the inertial domain the Kolmogorov $2/3$ law implies that $S_2(l) \propto l^{2/3}$, and the Kolmogorov $4/5$ law imposes $S_3(l) \propto l$.
+where $x$ is the spatial dimension, $v(x)$ is the longitudinal turbulent velocity, $\delta_{l}v(x)$ is the velocity increment of size $l$ and $S_{p}(l)$ is the $p$-th order structure function.
+Thus, in the inertial domain the Kolmogorov $2/3$ law implies that $S_2(l) \propto l^{2/3}$, and the Kolmogorov $4/5$ law imposes $S_3(l) \propto -l$.
 The $4/5$ law was directly derived by Kolmogorov from the Navier-Stokes equations and must be respected by any model of turbulence~\cite{Kolmogorov1991}.

-Moreover, the Kolmogorov and Obukhov 1962 theory (KO62) corrected the K41 by introducing intermittency: the energy dissipation rate is inhomogeneous and should be considered locally~\cite{Kolmogorov1962, Obukhov1962}.
-Moreover, this correction leads to the emergence of extreme values of the velocity increments both in the inertial and dissipative domains, and so, to a deformation of the probability density function (pdf) of the velocity increments when the scale decreases, from Gaussian in the integral domain to strongly non-Gaussian in the dissipative one~\cite{Frisch1995,Frisch1985}.
+Moreover, the Kolmogorov and Obukhov 1962 theory (KO62) corrected K41 by introducing intermittency: the energy dissipation rate is inhomogeneous and should be considered locally~\cite{Kolmogorov1962, Obukhov1962}.
+Moreover, this correction leads to the emergence of extreme values of the velocity increments both in the inertial and dissipative domains, and so, to a deformation of the pdf of the velocity increments when the scale decreases, from Gaussian in the integral domain to strongly non-Gaussian in the dissipative one~\cite{Frisch1995,Frisch1985}.

 For practical purposes we define the skewness and flatness as: